-- If you don't need it, don't bring it - Leave social security card, extra credit cards and other valuables at home if you do not need them that day. - You almost never need to carry your actual social security card or passport.
-Leave them at home in a safety deposit box. - Carry cash (and only the amount you need) whenever possible. - If you must bring it: - Leave it locked in your car; out of sight or in the trunk - Carry it on you at all times - Always lock cars and lockers
+- If you do not need it, do not bring it - Leave social security card, extra credit cards and other valuables at home if you do not need them that day. - You almost never need to carry your actual social security card or passport.
+Leave them at home in a safety deposit box. - Carry cash (and only the amount you need) whenever possible. - If you must bring it: - o Leave it locked in your car; out of sight or in the trunk - o Always carry it on you - o Always lock cars and lockers